 First of all, affiliate links have come a long way since I first started blogging.
 In the early days, a blogger had to sign up to be an affiliate with each company, making it a laborious process.
 I was an Amazon affiliate for a long time and that was it.
 In recent years, though, companies like Share-a-Sale and Reward Style have popped up to partner bloggers with an affiliate network of stores.
 You sign up with them and then have the ability to use affiliate links for hundreds of companies.

 To create an affiliate link with Reward Style, I have installed a bookmark to my browser called the “link ninja”.
-When I am on a site or specific item and I want to create a link, I click the “link ninja” button to generate a link.
+When I am on a site or specific item and I want to create a link, I click the “link ninja” button to generate a link where I can share it on my blog or social media.
 It’s a pop-up box that looks like this…

 …and then I paste the link into my post, just like this…

 For Amazon, there is a tool bar at the top, so any time I view an item on Amazon, I can just click on the toolbar to generate a link.

 As you can see, I’m (sadly) shopping for a new camera on Amazon, so I linked to that as my example.